 - Heart Yin Deficiency

-Liu Wei should be modified for those with Spleen Deficiency or loose stool as the formula can be taxing to digest, largely due to the presence of rehmannia (SHU DU HUANG).
-The higher the percent of rehmannia, the more the formula will be difficult to digest.
+Liu Wei should be modified for those with Spleen Deficiency or loose stool, as the formula can be taxing to digest.
+This is largely due to the herb SHU DU HUANG.

 Use caution in when Yin Deficiency is accompanied by Dampness.